Some data in this lab comes from the OCS “Exploring CO2 emissions across time” activity (https://www.opencasestudies.org/ocs-bp-co2-emissions/).

 Using co2_wide, drop all NA values using drop_na().

 Reassign to co2_wide.
-Compare the years - what conclusions can you draw?
+Compare the years - what conclusions can you draw, comparing the two countries?

 Practice on Your Own!